expressjs/express/Contributing.md

 is called.
 It is also expected that the majority of decisions made by the TC are via a consensus seeking process and that voting is only used as a last-resort.

-Resolution may involve returning the issue to committers with suggestions on how to move forward towards a consensus.
-It is not expected that a meeting of the TC will resolve all issues on its agenda during that meeting and may prefer to continue the discussion happening among the committers.
+Resolution may involve returning the issue to project captains with suggestions on how to move forward towards a consensus.
+It is not expected that a meeting of the TC will resolve all issues on its agenda during that meeting and may prefer to continue the discussion happening among the project captains.

 Members can be added to the TC at any time.
 Any TC member can nominate another committer to the TC and the TC uses its standard consensus seeking process to evaluate whether or